 - any symptoms you experience

-Children are usually required to stay in hospital for the whole 24 hours.
+Children are usually required to stay in hospital for the entire

 - dysphagia (difficulty swallowing)

-- Barrett’s esophagus (damaged cells in the lower esophagus)
+- Barrett’s esophagus (damaged cells in your lower

 - inhaling vomit, if the tube causes vomiting